-Law enforcement and local child welfare agencies are required to cross-notify immediately, or within 24 hours, both orally and in writing, when reports of child maltreatment are received.
+Law enforcement and local child welfare agencies are required to cross notify immediately, or within 24 hours, both orally and in writing, when reports of child maltreatment are received.
 [Minn.
 Stat.
-626.556, subd.
-7(c)] This includes both screened in and screened out reports.
+260E.12] This includes both screened in and screened out reports.
 The timing of cross-notification of law enforcement should correspond with screening decisions.

-Mandated reporters must report abuse or neglect caused by a child's parent(s), guardian(s) or caretaker(s) to either the local law enforcement agency or the local child welfare agency.
+Mandated reporters must report abuse or neglect caused by a child's parent/s, guardian/s or caretaker/s to either local law enforcement or child welfare agency.